hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Refactor 'record' script into its own directory
 - [ ] Consider lengthening grantor / grantee fields for armadillo
 - [ ] Update all scripts to work with the 'Project' and 'Abstract' classes
+- [ ] Update 'execute' functions using functions from the 'executor' script

 ### Buffalo To Do